MicrosoftDocs/mesh-docs/mesh/Use/mesh-events-guide.md

 ## Host panel

-The host panel is the main panel for managing interactions, hand-raises, and broadcasting,. inc
+The host panel is the main panel for managing interactions, hand-raises, and broadcasting.

 ### Host controls in the Control Panel

-In the Control Panel, you'll see the following buttons:
+Use the control panel to access the production tools:

+![A screenshot of a video game Description automatically generated](../media/mesh-event-producer-guide/image024.png)

 #### Broadcast